KARTIKPatil-44/Backend_Project_Movie_Booking/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
+## Support

+Have questions or suggestions?
+Feel free to reach out!

+If you like this project, don't forget to ⭐ the repo.

-For questions or support, please contact the development team.
+Built with ❤️ by the development team.